3M6 Shmel

 3M6 Shmel / AT-1 Snapper anti-tank missiles.

-The 3M6 Shmel (3М6 «Шмель»; bumblebee) is an MCLOS wire-guided anti-tank missile of the Soviet Union.
+The 3M6 Shmel (Шмель) is an MCLOS wire-guided anti-tank missile of the Soviet Union.
 Its GRAU designation is "3M6" and its NATO reporting name is AT-1 Snapper.

 Too large to be man portable, it was typically deployed from specialised vehicles or helicopters.
 The missile was intended to supplement traditional anti-tank weapons, like the 100 mm anti-tank gun whose accuracy beyond 1,500 m is poor.
 The missile's accuracy in contrast remained high as far as its maximum range of 2,000 m.

 However, the system's bulk, slow speed and poor combat accuracy drove development of later SACLOS systems, like the 9M113 Konkurs.

 Development

 The 3M6 Shmel began development through Decree No. 7 on May 27, 1957.
 Development would be spread across several bureaus and research institutes, with the missile complex and rocket being designed by SKB-4, led by Boris Shavyrin under the leadership of the to-be famous Sergey Nepobedimy, being based on the Nord Aviation SS.10.
 Teams from TsNII-113, led by Zinovy Moiseevich Persits, would handle the design of the control system.
 Meanwhile, the charge for the solid-propellant rocket engine would be designed by NII-125, and the HEAT warhead by NII-6.

 Development of the missile proceeded rapidly, with the first unguided flights in April 1958 followed by controlled flights in June and July 1958, where testing showed the probability of a hit to be anywhere from 75—90%, depending on the range.
 However, Soviet Army field exercises showed that hit rates could decrease to as low as 25% due to the complexity of the guidance system.